-Taking that trip to Sedona was a reclamation for me.
+That period of time was a reclamation for me.

-It was a way of giving myself space and time for the introspection I was so desperately needing, so that I could listen deeply, move forward from a place of connection and purpose, and experience the profound and lasting shifts I was yearning for.
+I began giving myself space and time for the introspection I was so desperately needing, so that I could listen deeply, move forward from a place of connection and purpose, and experience the profound and lasting shifts I was yearning for.

 Are you ready to join me?